bilbothebaggins/md5cpp/README.md

 Found the existing .NET implementation lacking, needed a replacement, didn't find something to my liking, put together my own.

-Should be easy to use, maybe could use some work to use a more similar interface to the stock .NET stuff.
+Should be easy to use, now also implements ICryptoTransform.